GNOME/gtk/docs/reference/gtk/section-accessibility.md

 set the #GtkAccessible properties yourself, and provide an implementation of the #GtkAccessible virtual functions.

-## Accessible roles and states
+## Accessible roles and attributes

-The fundamental concepts of an accessible widget are *roles* and *states*;
-each GTK control fills out a role and its functionality is described by a set of *states*.
+The fundamental concepts of an accessible widget are *roles* and *attributes*; each GTK control has a role, while its functionality is described by a set of *attributes*.

 ### Roles